fcarvalhopacheco/whots19-data-report/docs/source/6_section.md

 {numref}`ac42nav_final.png` for the WHOTS-19 cruise.
 TSG and navigational data during the WHOTS-20 cruise, on board the R/V Oscar Sette, are presented in {numref}`ac43thsl_final.png` and {numref}`ac43nav_final.png`, respectively.
+Note that the WHOTS-20 displayed temperature is from the internal TSG sensor, and it does not represent the near-surface temperature.
+The remote temperature sensor on the ship Oscar Elton Sette was not functional during this cruise.

 ```{figure} figures/thermosal/ac42thsl_final.png
 :height: 600px